UBCDingXin/improved_CcGAN/README.md

 --------------------------------------------------------

 # Computing NIQE
 The code for computing NIQE is in `./NIQE`.
 Let's take RC-49_128x128 (in `./NIQE/RC-49/NIQE_128x128`) as an example.
-First, create a folder `./NIQE/RC-49/NIQE_128x128/fake_data` where we store the folder concaining fake images generated from a CcGAN or a cGAN.
-Second, rename the folder containing fake images to `fake_images`, i.e., `./NIQE/RC-49/NIQE_128x128/fake_data/fake_images`.
+First, create a folder `./NIQE/RC-49/NIQE_128x128/fake_data` where we store the folder that concains fake images generated from a CcGAN or a cGAN.
+Second, rename the folder that contains fake images to `fake_images`, i.e., `./NIQE/RC-49/NIQE_128x128/fake_data/fake_images`.
 Third, unzip `./NIQE/RC-49/NIQE_128x128/models/unzip_this_file.zip` (containing pre-trained NIQE models).
 Fourth, run `./NIQE/RC-49/NIQE_128x128/run_test.bat`.
 Please note that in this directory, we only provide a Windows batch script to run the evaluation.
 Please modify it to fit Linux system.

 --------------------------------------------------------